paulhitz/yet-another-rest-client/README.md

 **Installation**

 The tool is packaged as a Chrome extension.
 Installation is trivial.
-It can be installed from the Chrome Web Store:  https://chrome.google.com/webstore/detail/db-services-rest-client/ekgojcdjjjlillgeidgniapfmilgbppm
+It can be installed from the Chrome Web Store:  TODO

 **Request Methods (POST / GET / PUT / DELETE / HEAD / PATCH)**